 Tin is everywhere and will continue to be a well used material with a high demand on the market.

 A hard, strong, gray or bluish-gray alloy of iron with carbon and usually other elements, being the atomic number 26, iron (steel) is the second most common metal element on Earth.
 Steel is also a ferrous metal being magnetic as well.

 Anything a quarter inch thick or more i would say is considered steel in the scrap world. steel is used mainly in heavy structural items, heavy machinery, bridges and much more.

 Steel is like Tin when it comes to being found.
 Steel is used in all commercial and industrial buildings, vehicles, heavy machinery, tools and much more.
-Steel is heavy and items that are steel are great items for recyclers to obtain knowing that steel can weigh up pretty fast and normally would pay more than Tin
+Steel is heavy and items that are steel are great items for recycling collectors to obtain knowing that steel can weigh up pretty fast and normally would pay more than Tin

 A reddish brown metal, this chemical element being atomic number 29.
 Copper is considered a non-ferrous metal making it non-magnetic.

 With copper being such a great conductor of electricity, copper is mostly used in electrical generators & motors, electrical wiring, and electronics such as radio, DVD players and television sets.
 Copper also conducts heat well, so it is used in motor vehicle radiators, air-conditioners and home heating systems.
 Copper has been used for plumbing but is now being phased out and replace with plastic piping.